FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 rotate joystick and push forward back to move forward and back, use numpad 8 and 2 (up down arrows, with

 numpad enabled) to climb/dive view.
 Note rotate with the joystick is for twist sticks.
-It may be your rudder that
+It may be your rudder

-controls the rotate.
+that controls the rotate.

-And remember it is experimental if it doesn't work well or you find rendering problems far away from the player
+And remember it is experimental if it doesn't work well or you find rendering problems far away from the

-please do not report issues, please don’t use it if this bothers you.
+player please do not report issues, please don’t use it if this bothers you.

 Labels - use the ‘activity’ mode with Labels.
-Also increase the label range (in workshop settings) so you can know
+Also increase the label range (in workshop settings) so you can

-they noticed flak or smoke etc.
+by them, until they noticed flak or smoke etc.